-2.2 Rapid-Scan FT-IR Spectroscopy
+2.2 Rapid-scan FTIR spectroscopy

-Rapid-scan capability on the research-grade Nicolet FT-IR spectrometers is based on continuous-scan mode.
-It allows the study of reactions or processes as fast as 13 ms (or 77 spectra/sec) at a spectral resolution of 16 cm-1 (or 8 cm-1 data resolution due to a zero filling factor).
-The synchronization between the spectrometer measurements and the process under study can be easily achieved using an optional Remote Start Accessory (RSA).
-This accessory is an interface that passes a trigger signal from the spectrometer to your experiment.
+Rapid-scan capability on the research-grade iS50R FTIR spectrometers is based on continuous-scan mode.
+It allows the study of reactions or processes as fast as 11 ms (or 90 spectra/sec) at a spectral resolution of 16 cm-1 (or 8 cm-1 data resolution due to a zero filling factor).
+The synchronization between the spectrometer measurements and the process under study can be easily achieved using an optional Remote Start Cable (RSC) with the iS50 hub.
+This cable passes a trigger signal from the spectrometer to your experiment.
 Thus a precisely timed signal can be provided to the experiment.
-The RSA further allows you to start data collection from a remote location.
+The RSC further allows you to start data collection from a remote location.

 Rapid-scan is applicable to many kinetic processes as long as the rate of process is under the limit of the spectrometer speed.
-Applications of rapid-scan FT-IR include monitoring liquid phase dispersion, gas phase mechanics and many chemical reaction kinetics such as polymer curing and so forth.6-7 Figure 2.2 shows a series of rapid scan spectra of a butane flame generated from a Weber[TM] lighter with periodic spark ignitions, collected at a speed of 77 spectra/sec, and spectral resolution of 16 cm-1.
-When a reaction process is much faster and on the scale

-Figure 2.2.
-Monitoring ignition process of butane flame using rapid-scan FT-IR with an MCT detector at a data collection speed of 77 spectra/sec.1 of microsecond or nanosecond, a step-scan FT-IR with a fast TRS digitizer is required.
+Applications of rapid-scan FTIR include monitoring liquid phase dispersion, gas phase mechanics and many chemical reaction kinetics such as polymer curing and so forth.6 Figure 2.2 shows a series of rapid scan spectra of a butane flame generated from a Weber[TM] lighter with periodic spark ignitions, collected at a speed of 77 spectra/sec, and spectral resolution of 16 cm-1.
+When a reaction process is much faster and on the scale of microsecond or nanosecond, a step-scan FTIR with a fast TRS digitizer is required.
 Microsecond and nanosecond time-resolved applications will be addressed in detail in Chapter 4.

-^{} FWHH is a classic (less strict) definition of spectral resolution, known as Houston criterion, which applies more appropriately to line spectra.
+FWHH is a classic (less strict) definition of spectral resolution, known as Houston criterion, which applies more appropriately to line spectra.